olooney/oranlooney.com/content/post/gpt-cnn.md

 I think that could be handled with positional encoding similar to the way [RoPE][RoPE] is used to encode position information for text tokens, but in 2D.

-The above takes only odd grid sizes and goes well beyond `5x5`; given that the Zener grid performance starts to fall off after `5x5` this does not entirely concord with the evidence.
+The above takes only odd grid sizes and goes past `5x5`; given that the Zener grid performance starts to fall off after `5x5` this does not entirely concord with the evidence.

 As an alternative, we could try taking all the grids (even and odd) up to `5x5`: